Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Attack Vectors in AID systems

 Availability in the context of AID systems refers to ensuring that the system and its components remain reliably functional for data transmission, processing, and regular operations.
 Threats to availability potentially lead to failures in glucose monitoring or delays in insulin delivery.
 Key threats include:

-\begin{itemize} \item Denial-of-Service (DoS) and Distributed DoS (DDoS): In these attacks, an adversary floods the system with excessive traffic, overwhelming AID systems and preventing legitimate requests from being processed promptly.
-This could lead to delays or complete failure in delivering insulin. \item Jamming Attacks: By interfering with the wireless communication frequency, attackers can interrupt data flow, causing the system to fail to deliver insulin as required. \item Firmware/Software Corruption: Malicious firmware or software corruption can cause AID systems devices to malfunction or stop functioning entirely.
-Attacks exploiting software vulnerabilities or delivering harmful updates can prevent systems from operating as intended, leading to a cessation of insulin administration. \item Routing Protocol Information Attacks: Manipulating data transmission pathways in networked AID systems, attackers can disrupt or delay communication between key system components, compromising timely insulin delivery and glucose monitoring. \item Ransomware Attacks: Ransomware can encrypt data and lock critical components of AID systems, demanding ransom payments to restore access.
-This can prevent patients or healthcare providers from viewing essential data, such as glucose levels or delivery history, rendering the system inoperable until resolved. \end{itemize}
+\begin{itemize} \item Denial-of-Service (DoS) and Distributed DoS (DDoS): In these attacks, an adversary floods the system with excessive traffic, overwhelming AID systems and preventing legitimate requests from being processed promptly \cite{81}.
+This could lead to delays or complete failure in delivering insulin \cite{73}. \item Ransomware Attacks: Ransomware can encrypt data and lock critical components of AID systems, demanding ransom payments to restore access \cite{48}.
+This can prevent patients or healthcare providers from viewing essential data, such as glucose levels or delivery history, rendering the system inoperable until resolved. \item Jamming Attacks: By interfering with the wireless communication frequency, attackers can interrupt data flow, causing the system to fail to deliver insulin as required \cite{158}. \item Firmware/Software Corruption: Malicious firmware or software corruption can cause AID systems devices to malfunction or stop functioning entirely \cite{48}.
+For example, saturation-based sensor spoofing attacks make a sensor ignore legitimate inputs by using an additional infrared source to saturate the sensors \cite{146}.
+Additionally, attacks may exploit software vulnerabilities or delivering harmful updates can prevent systems from operating as intended, leading to a cessation of insulin administration. \item Routing Protocol Information Attacks: Manipulating data transmission pathways in networked AID systems, attackers can disrupt or delay communication between key system components, compromising timely insulin delivery and glucose monitoring \cite{99}.